Alina Egelhofer: The 3D configurator makes our complex products tangible for our customers.

 Which features of the configurator were particularly important to you during the implementation?

-The most important aspect for us was an intuitive user experience – meaning an easy configuration of the individual mobile workstation and a realistic 3D visualization.
-The ability to generate a PDF parts list for easy further processing is also particularly helpful.
-And the integration of the AR function was the cherry on top, making the product even more tangible for our customers.
+The most important thing for us was an intuitive user experience — easy configuration of the individual mobile workstation and lifelike 3D visualization.
+The PDF export of the material parts list is also especially helpful for easy downstream processing.
+And the integration of the AR feature was the icing on the cake, making the product even more tangible for our customers.

 How was the configurator used at the LogiMAT 2025 trade fair in Stuttgart, and what kind of feedback did you receive?

-We were able to use the configurator live for the first time at LogiMAT 2025 in Stuttgart.
-Our trade fair team was thrilled: customers could view the mobile workstation — especially the countless attachments and accessories that we couldn’t physically display at the booth — directly in 3D, try out different variants, and ask questions on the spot.
-The interface was extremely user-friendly and was very well received by visitors.
+We were able to showcase the configurator live for the first time at LogiMAT 2025 in Stuttgart.
+Our booth team was delighted: visitors could experience the Mobile Workstation — and, above all, the wide range of add-ons and accessories — directly in 3D, far beyond what could be physically displayed at the booth, try out variants, and ask questions.
+The interface was intuitive and very well received.

 How has the introduction of the configurator impacted your internal processes?